-I love running, and for the most part, I’ve had a lot of great runs.
+I love running, and I’ve had a lot of great runs for the most part.
 I have a running blog and work at a running store.
-However, like anyone I’ve also had some terrible runs, and not every run is fun.
+However, like anyone, I’ve also had some terrible runs, and not every run is fun.
 It’s not all the Instagram highlight and picture-perfect reel.
-No one lives are!
+No one’s life is perfect!

-There have been plenty of times I’ve woken up and thought, “nope, I’m not running today” and gone back to sleep.
+There have been plenty of times I’ve woken up and thought, “nope, I’m not running today,” and gone back to sleep.
 There have been many times I’ve said: well, that run wasn’t fun, time to move on with my day.

 If you have been running for any amount of time, you’ve probably had a time when running felt stale.

-It’s boring; there isn’t anything to look forward too, and you’ve lost all of your motivation.
-You’ve had several runs you’ve struggled getting through, and it just seems like…ugh why bother.
-This happened to me, around this time last year.
+It’s boring; there isn’t anything to look forward to, and you’ve lost all of your motivation.
+You’ve had several runs you’ve struggled getting through, and it just seems like…ugh, why to bother.
+This happened to me around this time last year.
 I didn’t go through my big burnout until last April.
 However, I began to feel stale around March.
 I firmly believe if I had taken a couple of weeks off last March, I probably wouldn’t have taken four months off in April.

 Could have, would have, should have, but I have no regrets.

 The truth is, running never really gets much easier.
-Every runner new or old struggled with getting out of the door at some point.
+Every runner, new or old, struggled with getting out of the door at some point.
 Not every run is fun, but you want most of them to be.